compulim/redux-websocket-bridge/README.md

 This bridge middleware will:

-* Pumps Web Socket messages into Redux actions
+* Dispatches WebSocket messages into Redux store
   * As `@@websocket/MESSAGE`, payload as-is
   * Unfold as a Redux action
-* Pumps Redux actions into Web Socket messages
+* Pumps Redux action payload to WebSocket

 ## How to use